Natterum/react-table-scroll/README.md

-Component for displaying a floating scroll from below for a table
+# Component for displaying a floating scroll from below for a table for React

 ## :hammer: How to install